Ayatollah: Grand Ayatollah

 Only a few of the most important ayatollahs are accorded the rank of Grand Ayatollah (Ayatollah Uzma, "Great Sign of God").
 When an ayatollah gains a significant following and they are recognized for religiously correct views, he is considered a Marja'-e-Taqlid, which in common parlance is "grand ayatollah".
 Usually as a prelude to such status, a mujtahid (Note: Among the Shia, a mujtahid is a person generally accepted as an original authority in Islamic law.) is asked to publish a juristic treatise in which he answers questions about the application of Islam to present-time daily affairs.
-Risalah is the word for treatise, and such a juristic work is called a risalah-yi'amaliyyah or "practical law treatise",.
+Risalah is the word for treatise, and such a juristic work is called a risalah-yi'amaliyyah or "practical law treatise".
 A Grand Ayatollah is often seen as a spiritual guide and mentor to millions of Shia Muslims.
 His influence extends beyond the mosque and into the social and political arenas.
 Unlike many religious leaders of other religions, a grand ayatollah is often involved in state affairs, especially in countries with large Shia populations such as Iran, Iraq, and Lebanon.

 Use of the term as a pejorative

 In the West, particularly the United States, the term "Ayatollah" may be used as a pejorative to describe religious fundamentalism.
-Sam Miller of London Review of Books states that following the Iranian Revolution, "ayatollah" became common use; Miller described the pejorative version of the term as "[evoking] an old, turbaned, bearded man, sitting in judgment, looking like a crow and ordering the execution of the impure."
+Sam Miller of London Review of Books states that following the Iranian Revolution, "ayatollah" became common use; Miller described the pejorative version of the term as "[evoking] an old, turbaned, bearded man, sitting in judgment, looking like a crow and ordering the execution of the impure".

-However, the term is generally used to describe any kind of fundamentalism, not just Islamism.
+The term is generally used to describe any kind of fundamentalism, not just Islamism.
 For example, in the choice of title for the 1987 English translation of Raphael Mergui and Philippe Simonnot's book Israel's Ayatollahs: Meir Kahane and the Far Right in Israel, or in the United States, where former jurist and lawyer Roy Moore has been called the "Ayatollah of Alabama" by his critics due to espousing Christian nationalism, opposition to secularism, and far-right politics.

+During the production of the film Heaven's Gate, the production crew referred to director Michael Cimino as an Ayatollah due to his demanding behavior.